How Much Compensation Can I Claim For Professional Negligence

 What is a type of professional negligence?

-Negligent advice, poor practice by doctors or even financial advisors, accounting errors and IT negligence all fall under the heading of professional negligence.
+Negligent advice, poor practice by doctors or financial advisors, accounting errors and IT negligence fall under professional negligence.

 What is a professional duty of care?

-This is a duty of care to look after fellow employees or staff members to the best of your own abilities.
+This is a duty of care to look after fellow employees to the best of your abilities.
 And this may include the employer having professional indemnity insurance.

 What is the limitation period for professional negligence?

-In most cases of professional negligence, the time limit is six years from the date of the original negligence incident.
+In most professional negligence cases, the time limit is six years from the date of the original negligence incident.
 An extension is a possibility if the date of knowledge comes later.

 What are the four types of negligence?

-These are a breach of duty of care, the cause of the accident, the proximate cause and also any damages or injuries suffered.
+These are a breach of duty, the cause, the proximate cause and damages or injuries.

 Thank you for reading our guide on professional negligence claims.